aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 other middleware or the route handler.
 When you destructure the request context, you capture a reference to the response object as it existed at that moment, not the current response.

+#### Composing middleware

+You can create reusable middleware stacks by using the `composeMiddleware` function to combine multiple middleware into a single middleware function.
+This is useful for creating standardized middleware combinations that can be shared across different routes or applications.

+=== "index.ts"

+    ```ts hl_lines="25-26 32 35"
+    --8<-- "examples/snippets/event-handler/rest/advanced_mw_compose_middleware.ts:3"
+    ```

+The `composeMiddleware` function maintains the same execution order as if you had applied the middleware individually, following the onion pattern where middleware execute in order during pre-processing and in reverse order during post-processing.

+!!! note "Composition order"
+    Unlike traditional function composition which typically works right-to-left, `composeMiddleware` follows the convention used by most web frameworks and executes middleware left-to-right (first to last in the array).
+This means `composeMiddleware([a, b, c])` executes middleware `a` first, then `b`, then `c`.

 ### Fine grained responses

 You can use the Web API's `Response` object to have full control over the response.
 For